-A Baltic Party Ferry: Let the Games Begin
+A Party on the Stockholm to Riga Ferry: Let the Games Begin

 After having to lie on the actual floor of the hallway to catch my breath from running, I inspected this little card further.
 I was already astonished enough that there was enough space on this boat for three sound stages, let alone a lineup until basically when the boat docked in Riga.

 But, the passengers astonished me even more.
 The boat had hardly even left the dock (actually it had not even started moving yet) when we heard someone heaving VERY loudly and uncontrollably from down the hallway.
 Already.
 It was a young person holding a drink surrounded by their friends.
 I’m not sure if they were already so drunk they were throwing up, or if they had taken/eaten something that didn’t agree with them.
 But I know that we looked at each other wide-eyed as we realized at the same time that we were in for a bit more than we bargained for on this Stockholm to Riga ferry;.